mansouryaacoubi/Jusos-Blog/README.md

 Jusos-Blog Wordpress Theme (Young Socialists in the SPD/Jusos in der SPD) for Jusos-Clubs in Germany.
 A more detailed explanation can be found in [myblog/Jusos][myblog].

+An example of the Jusos-Blog theme can be found at [jusos.ga][jusosex].

 ![Screenshot of Jusos-Blog ver.
 2.0][screen]

 ## Modify WP-Theme